Meet Our Participating Chefs

 Eddie Hernandez was born in Monterrey, Mexico.
 As a child, Eddie learned to cook from his grandmother in her restaurants.
 At age 16, he moved to the United States to pursue his dreams of becoming a famous drummer.
 He decided it was not the life he wanted to live and moved to Atlanta in 1989 and found work in a Mexican restaurant south of Atlanta.
 He quickly made his mark in the kitchen, laying the groundwork for his business partnership with Taqueria del Sol CEO Mike Klank.
 They opened the first Taqueria del Sol on Atlanta’s Westside in 2000, creating a menu inspired by Hernandez’s native country and Klank’s experiences in the American Southwest.
 He and Klank have been named semi-finalists in the James Beard Foundation Awards for Excellence’s Outstanding Restaurateur category for four years.

 Laura was born and raised in El Salvador, where she enjoyed her earliest culinary memories.
 By age 17, she knew she would embrace cooking as a profession.
 In 2004 she moved to Seville, Spain to study at one of the best culinary schools, Escuela de Hosteleria de Sevilla.
-In her earliest professional experience, she learned at El Cingle in Barcelona, a Michelin starred restaurant.
+In her earliest professional experience, she learned from the amazing team at El Cingle in Barcelona, a Michelin starred restaurant.
 She moved to Atlanta in 2009 to work with the esteemed Buckhead Life Group.
 Laura joined Table & Main in 2012 as a Line Cook before opening Osteria Mattone, our sister restaurant, as the Sous Chef in 2013 and serving in that capacity for eight years.
-Most recently, Chef Laura helped open Casa Robles, R.O.
-Hospitality’s latest concept, in 2021.
-She is back at Table & Main now as Executive Sous Chef. .
+When R.O.
+Hospitality opened "tapas and tacos" concept Casa Robles in Roswell, Chef Laura embraced her Salvadorean roots and joined that project as opening Executive Chef.
+She recently rejoined Osteria Mattone as Executive Chef.

 Chef Doug Turbush, Seed